awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

   --query "*[].{ScalingConfigurationInfo:ScalingConfigurationInfo}"
 ```

-As an example, the following shows the query and response for an Aurora Serverless v1 DB cluster named "west\-coast\-sles" in the US West \(N\.
+As an example, the following shows the query and response for an Aurora Serverless v1 DB cluster named `west-coast-sles` in the US West \(N\.
 California\) Region\.

 ```
 $ aws rds describe-db-clusters --region us-west-1 --db-cluster-identifier west-coast-sles